idothestamping/myApp_cryptFolio/README.md

 ## My Main Thoughts:
 * I realize the scope of your project is entirely based on quality and availibity of incoming data (API)
-* Leading up to this point, I feel very confident with fundamentals of Node and it's intersting to see my regularily visited sites from a whole new perspective.
+* From this project, I feel very confident with the fundamentals of Node.
+It's interesting to see all the sites I normally visit...
+I now see it from a new perspective.
-* Beyond strech goals - I can see this project continue to grow as my interest in crypto remains same.
-Some crazy goals I that comes to mind:
+* Beyond strech goals - I can see this project continue to grow inline with my crypto interests.
+Some crazy goals that comes to mind:
     * add public wallet address instead of static entry of your coin value to reflect your actual holdings
     * api trading from your exchange of choice from '/trading' route.
     * app access to link your exchange data